 Brewster scored thrice at the Euros, held in Croatia.
 And in the same country in 2016, he scored a hat-trick against the host nation before twice piercing Germany’s rearguard.

-“At the academy, we’d all take turns to go and spend time with the homeless at a shelter and when I got back, it was my time,” Brewster recalls.
+“At Liverpool’s Academy, we’d all take turns to go and spend time with the homeless at a shelter and when I got back, it was my time,” Brewster recalls.

 “I scrubbed the toilets, would help clean up the rest of the place, do painting or whatever I could help with and just spend time with the people listening to their stories or chatting about football.